youzan/vant/packages/vant/src/rolling-text/README.md

 ### Introduction

-Rolling text animation
+Rolling text animation, which can roll numbers and other types of text.

-### Import
+### Install

-Import component globally using the following methods.
-For more ways to register components, please refer to [component registration](#/en-US/advanced-usage#component-registration).
+Register component globally via `app.use`, refer to [Component Registration](#/en-US/advanced-usage#zu-jian-zhu-ce) for more registration ways.

 ```js
 import { createApp } from 'vue';